IT Incident Management 101: Who, What, & Why

 It’s important to know, however, that while these frameworks are critical and follow a logical progression, they were developed years ago, when enterprise networks were simpler, and IT operations teams were focused on maintaining a manageable number of devices and software products that didn’t change very often.
 Today, it’s a different story.
 Enterprise infrastructure configurations for even modest organizations are highly complex, software-driven, distributed across on-premises facilities and the cloud, and they change moment-by-moment as services, virtual machines, computing instances, and mobile devices appear and disappear from the network.

 Each add, move, and change affects the performance of adjacent devices and services.
-Monitoring and managing incidents under these circumstances are impossible using traditional tools and approaches.
+Monitoring and managing major incidents under these circumstances are impossible using traditional tools and approaches.
 There are too many of them to manually track, and they generate too much data.
 Automating your CMDB tracks these changes in real-time at machine speed.

 Data and Incident Management at Scale